 A film by Andrew Garton in collaboration with the Digital Empowerment Foundation and INOMY Media and in association with the Internet Society, Australia India Institute and the Association for Progressive Communications.
 Ocean in a Drop is a production of Secession/Films.

 Production commenced January 2015.
-Ocean in a Drop was completed February 2017.
+Ocean in a Drop was completed February 2017 and screened on the Indian national broadcaster, DD1, in 2018.
 The film is accompanied by the book, Right to Know – India’s internet avantgarde, a soundtrack album.
-An eight-part web series is in post-production awaiting finance towards its completion.
+An eight-part web series, Right to Know, was commissioned by the Association for Progressive Communications and released in 2018.

 Duration: 75 mins